cloudflare/cloudflare-docs/content/style-guide/content-strategy/_index.md

 # Content strategy overview

 Content strategy means using the right tool for the job.
-Cloudflare Docs will provide the most effective content types that serve a customer-focused purpose.
+Cloudflare's documentation will provide the most effective content types that serve a customer-focused purpose.
 Adoption of this content strategy will be impacted by product releases, resourcing, and company goals.

 The purpose of Cloudflare's developer documentation content strategy is to: